griffinmyers/pony-express/README.md

 # Portfolio

-A portfolio for Joph.
+A portfolio for my good friend and copywriter Joph.

 This will be a static website backed by Dropbox for easy editing with an automated build *in the cloud*.
 The `/src` directly will come from Dropbox.
 A Dropbox webhook will hit a little web server that'll kick off a `node build.js` and then copy `/build` to S3 for serving.
+So to recap:

+* easy editing
+* the cheapest to host
+* the fastest response times

 #### building